codepo8/developer-advocacy-handbook/use-the-web.md

 cycles.
 This is OK -- it is an evolution after all.
 For you as an developer advocate this can be an opportunity:

-* **Write about new social media products** -- have a play with them, note your first impression.
+* **Write about new social media products** -- have a play with them, jot down your first impression.

-* **Be on the lookout of new products** -- if you sign up quickly you normally get invite codes (a very common practice in launches) - and having those as one of the first and saying so on Twitter is way cool.
+* **Be on the lookout of new products** -- if you sign up quickly you normally get invite codes (a very common practice in launches) -- and having those as one of the first and saying so on Twitter is way cool.

 In addition to the new kids on the block of the media space, it is important for you to be aware of great resources that are already established, have a network of specialists and allow you to easily store and access content:

 * [Flickr](http://flickr.com) used to be a leading photo sharing community that allows you to store photos and screenshots.
-A lot of tools can talk to it via its API and it comes with a bulk uploader.
-Flickr is also a great resource for Creative Commons licensed photos for your presentation.
-Users can leave comments, tag your photos (add keywords to ease finding) and leave notes on the photo itself.
+Flickr is still a great resource for Creative Commons licensed photos for your presentation.
 It used to be a massive community and a great way to interact with people.
 It is still around and has high-quality content but for quick fire and forget image posting it's been replaced by the likes of Instagram and imgur quite some time ago.
 * [YouTube](http://youtube.com) is the \#1 video sharing web site in the world, run by Google.
 It is very easy to store video on YouTube and embed the videos back into your blog or web sites.
 Users can comment and tag.
-YouTube also has a great API to use the video and create your own custom players if you want to.
-The support for annotations and captions helps to create accessible content and allows you to easily add extra information to video content.
+The support for annotations and captions helps to create accessible content and allows you to add extra information to video content.
 You can have your own channel and have drafts and timed video releases.
 You can also go live on YouTube and have your own show.
 Quite a few people make a living on YouTube these days, so it might be tough to stand out.
 * [Vimeo](http://vimeo.com) is another video sharing site, which does the same as YouTube but has higher quality content.
 I found that it works better for higher quality and longer media.
 * [Archive.org](http://archive.org) is the Internet Archive which allows you to easily store videos, audio and pictures that you want to release to the public.
 * [GitHub](http://github.com) is a social code sharing network.
 Git is a version control system and GitHub allows you to store code there, have a Wiki to explain the information and make it easy for other developers to fork and watch your code.
-GitHub also comes with a nice code displayer and automatically creates archives of your code for people to download so you don\'t need to zip it up after each change.
+GitHub also comes with a nice code display and automatically creates archives of your code for people to download so you don\'t need to zip it up after each change.
+If you stick to HTML, CSS and JavaScript you can also host your product there next to the source code.
+The online version of this book is hosted on GitHub.
 * [LinkedIn](http://linkedin.com) is a professional network where you can find other advocates and key people in companies you want to reach.
 * [Facebook](http://facebook.com) I am sure I don\'t have to explain.
 Good for event organisation and contacting people quickly, less useful for photo storage because of their terms and conditions.
 * [Meetup](http://meetup.com) revolves around real-life meetings and events.